Who is Prof. Shelley Edwards?

 I completed my undergraduate degree (BSc – Biodiversity and Ecology) and postgraduate degrees (BSc (Honours) and MSc) at Stellenbosch University (South Africa), during which I was exposed to learning in my second language of Afrikaans.
 This experience gave me a deeper understanding of students that undergo the same difficulties that are associated with needing to learn the jargon of a discipline in a language that is perhaps unfamiliar or is their second language, and the daunting task of translating the knowledge back into their home language.
 By the time I completed my undergraduate degree, I felt that I finally knew the direction that I would like to take in my professional career: as a behavioural ecologist working on large mammals in an academic arena.
 As always, life had other plans, and I found myself working instead on the genetics of small mammals during my Honours degree – a slightly right-angled direction compared to where I thought I would be heading.
 Luckily, this first taste of the molecular world ignited a passion for the minute that has not left me yet.
 My Master’s degree included working on the genetics of a different small mammal, but also introduced me to new techniques to investigate the body shapes of animals (geometric morphometrics).
 The exploration of these new techniques truly solidified my drive to become an evolutionary biologist and what a journey it has been!

 My doctoral work used a multidisciplinary approach to understanding the speciation processes in lacertid lizards.
 The approaches I employed included phylogenetic and phylogeographic analyses, compared to the lizards’ morphologies (body shapes), performance (bite force and running speeds), diet and ecology.
 The main aim of my doctoral work was to investigate what factors influence the changes in body morphology in lizards and possibly be able to relate these results to broader biological questions; such as what drives speciation, and how well will species be able to adapt to environments in a changing climate.
 My post-doctoral work took on a more conservation-oriented approach by identifying the potential factors that may be influencing development in an endangered toad, endemic to the Cape Peninsula (South Africa), and that may potentially be a factor in the decline in their population numbers.
 These endeavours led me to yearn to be a ‘true’ researcher – one that was embroiled wholly in the academic world – and so my search began for vacancies as a researcher at an academic institution.
 Rhodes University advertised a temporary teaching position for a molecular biologist (my field of interest), preferably with a focus on vertebrate biology (my taxon of choice), and I started working as a temporary lecturer in February 2015.
 The position was advertised as a permanent lecturing post in August of the same year, and in September 2015 I got the job!
 In January 2019, I was promoted to Senior Lecturer and was also awarded tenure simultaneously.
-In January 2023, I was promoted to Associate Professor!
+In January 2023, I was promoted to Associate Professor.
+From 1 July 2024, I have been appointed as Deputy Dean of Science (Research Portfolio).

 Research activities and dissemination